jaso-public/cs764-sorter/README.md

 The flags for this command are explained below.

 ### Flags
+- -d: enables the user to determine if duplicate records should be included within the sorted output.
+To remove duplicates, just include this flag within the programs execution without any following value.
 - -o: enables the user to determine the given trace file.
 Its default value is an empty string.
 - -i: enables the user to determine the input file that will contain the unsorted records.
 Its default value is input.txt.
 - -j: enables the user to determine the output file that the sorted records will be written to.
 Its default value is output.txt.
-- -d: enables the user to determine the file that the SSD's staged records will be read/written to.
+- -g: enables the user to determine the file that the SSD's staged records will be read/written to.
 Its default value is ssd.staging.
 - -h: enables the user to determine the file that the HDD's staged records will be read/written to.
 Its default value is hdd.staging.
 - -s: enables the user to determine the record size of the generated records.
 Its default value if 128.
 - -v: enables the user to see additional information/statistics from the sort logic in the terminal.
-Such information includes statistics from the IODevice class' methods.
+Such information includes statistics from the IODevice and Sorter classes' methods.
 To utilize this flag, just include the flag within the programs execution without any value.
 - -x: enables the user to determine the cache size.
 Its default value is 1MB.
 - -y: enables the user to determine the memory size.
 Its default value is 100MB.
 - -z: enables the user to determine the SSD size.
 Its default value is 10GB.